 The treated water is delivered directly to the consumer through the distribution system from the high lift pumps.
 The distribution system is comprised of approximately 208m of 100mm diameter water main.
 It is a linear network with no looping.
-There are currently five (5) service connections to the network that supply thirteen residential properties.
-There was one municipally-owned non-residential premise (Point Anne Fire Hall) that was connected to the distribution system.
-The Fire Hall however, was removed from the system in November 2016.
+There are currently five (5) service connections to the network that supply twelve residential properties.
+There are no non-residential properties located on the system.